 - Explain and demonstrate managerial accounting principles

 - Analyze and use various management applications

 This course is an introduction to financial and managerial accounting principles with exposure to basic accounting statements, processes, and management applications.
-This class is intended for non-business majors and certain specialized business programs (such as a business management minor).
-This course should NOT be taken by business management or accounting majors.

 **Late Work is NOT Accepted